-Soukup and colleagues (2007) also examined the use of adaptations for students with severe disabilities in general education classrooms as well as the relationship between access to the general education curriculum and classroom variables.
-Researchers found that students with severe disabilities worked on grade level standards in 60% of the intervals and worked on standards linked to any grade for 20% of the intervals.
+- Less than 10% of studies focused on academics - Research on the implementation of adaptations is just emerging - Current evidence shows limited use of accommodations and modifications for students with severe disabilities - Presence of modifications increases academic responding and decreases competing behavior severe disabilities worked on grade level standards in 60% of the intervals and worked on standards linked to any grade for 20% of the intervals.
 Curriculum adaptations (changes to content representation, presentation, or student engagement) were observed in 18% of the intervals with no observations of curriculum augmentations (learning-to-learn strategies).
 In terms of classroom variables, large and small group instructional arrangements were predictive of greater access to the general education curriculum.
-Soukup and her colleagues conclude that students receiving instruction in general education standards, although they were doing so without the types of adaptations that research suggests is critical for making progress (Soukup, Wehmeyer, Bashinski, & Bovaird, 2007).
+Soukup and her colleagues conclude that students receiving instruction in general education were significantly more likely to be working on activities linked to the general education standards, although they were doing so without the types of adaptations that research suggests is critical for making progress (Soukup, Wehmeyer, Bashinski, & Bovaird, 2007).
 Following up on this work, Lee, Wehmeyer, Soukup, and Palmer (2010) studied the impact of curriculum modifications on student and teacher behaviors.
 Researchers observed 45 students with a range of disabilities and found that the presence of curriculum modifications predicted increased student engagement and decreased competing behaviors that would disrupt learning.
 In addition, the presence of modifications also resulted in teachers engaging in fewer management behaviors.